Michael-Manning/GlDrawer/docs/_build/html/_sources/fields-input.rst.txt

-LastLeftClick         vec2   The Location of the Last left click in pixels relative to the canvas LastRightClick        vec2   The Location of the Last Right click in pixels relative to the canvas LastNumberKey         int    The Last number key pressed with the canvas window in focus
+LastLeftClick         vec2   The Location of the Last left click in pixels relative to the canvas LastRightClick        vec2   The Location of the Last Right click in pixels relative to the canvas LastNumberKey         int    The Last number key pressed with the canvas window in focus MouseLeftState        bool   Wether the left mouse button is currently held down MouseRightState       bool   Wether the Right mouse button is currently held down MouseScrollDirection  int    Returns the scroll direction of the current frame (usually -1 or +1)
 ====================  =====  ===================

 |